 3. Due Diligence

 Before any money changes hands, thorough due diligence is a must.
-Think of it as a property’s health check-up.
-Due diligence involves verifying all the information about a property, including its physical condition, legal status, and financial health.
+Think of due diligence as a property’s health check-up.
+It involves verifying the property’s physical condition, legal status, and financial health.

 Imagine you are considering purchasing an apartment building.
-During due diligence, you might discover that the building needs significant repairs or has legal issues.
-Identifying these red flags early on can save your company from a bad investment.
+During due diligence, you may find that the building needs major repairs or has legal issues.
+Spotting these red flags early can protect your company from making a bad investment.

 What’s Involved?